 Artist engaged since the age of 15

 During his trial last September, Dionte Travis, 19, defended himself for having killed Bilal.
 He claimed he was just paid $20 to stand watch.
 Hearing gunshots, he then fled.
 But his version was not retained by the American justice, which found him guilty of the murder.
 His two acolytes, Drequone Rich, 21, and Jasin Curtis, 19, were sentenced to more than twenty years in prison.
 A final hearing will now specify the final duration of the three sentences.
 A fourth teenager, also involved in the murder, will in turn be tried in the coming weeks.
-“It makes me sick that a talented young artist who traveled the world to follow his dream was killed here, which also reinforces the prejudices of many about our city of Detroit”, had thundered the district attorney. local Wayne County at the commencement of the trial.
+“It makes me sick that a talented young artist who traveled the world to follow his dream was killed here, which also reinforces the prejudices of many regarding our city of Detroit”, had thundered the district attorney. local Wayne County at the commencement of the trial.

 Born in Paris, Bilal Berreni began urban painting at the age of 15, trained at the prestigious Boulle and Duperré schools.
 His frescoes quickly made him known.
 Backpacker, adventurer, Zoo Project was above all a committed artist.
 In 2011, he went to Tunisia, in the middle of the Arab Spring.
 For weeks, he painted life-size portraits of the martyrs of the Tunisian revolution.
 He then goes to the Libyan border to draw the faces of thousands of refugees.
 According to his father, the young man wanted a creation imbued with a social significance.
 It was precisely this desire that led him to travel to Detroit, a bankrupt city marked by poverty and crime.